fbonds/illadvised/README.md

-# Ill Advised - iOS Extreme Sports Recording App
+# Ill Advised - Record Your Phone's Glorious Demise

-An iOS application that enables users to record and stream their extreme stunts with real-time sensor data overlays.
+Is your iPhone on its last legs?
+Send it out in a blaze of glory.
+Use Ill Advised to document its final moments while you: throw it off a cliff, toss it in a wood chipper, launch it into space, run it over with a truck, or whatever your dark heart desires.

+This iOS app captures every moment of your phone's destruction from multiple cameras while overlaying all sensor data - GPS coordinates, altitude, speed, g-forces, orientation, and more - as your device meets its spectacular end.

 ## Features

-- **Dual Camera Recording**: Record from front and rear cameras (simultaneously on supported devices)
+- **Dual Camera Recording**: Capture the destruction from both front and rear cameras (simultaneously on supported devices)
 - **Real-Time Sensor Data Overlay**:
   - GPS coordinates (latitude/longitude)
   - Altitude (GPS and barometric)